oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 A user is accessing a Computer Aided Design (CAD) application.
 When accessing the application, authorization data in the form of a 6 digit authorization code is sent to the user's mobile phone.
 The user views the 6 digit authorization code on their phone and enters it in the CAD application, after which the CAD application displays the user's most recent designs. {{example-b8}} outlines an attack relevant to this scenario.

 ### Example A9: Administer a System (Backchannel-Transferred Session Pattern) {#example-a9}
-A network administrator wants to access an adminstration portal used to configure network assets and deploy new applications.
+A network administrator wants to access an administration portal used to configure network assets and deploy new applications.
 When attempting to access the service, the network administrator receives a notification in an app on their mobile device, requesting them to confirm access to the portal.
 The network administrator approves the request on their mobile phone and is granted access to the portal. {{example-b9}} describes how an attacker might exploit this flow.

 # Cross-Device Flow Exploits {#cross-device-flow-exploits}
 Attackers exploit the absence of an authenticated channel between the two devices used in a cross-device flow by using social engineering techniques typically used in phishing attacks.

 In cross-device authorization flows the attacker uses these social engineering techniques by changing the context in which the authorization request is presented to convince the user to grant authorization when they shouldn't.
-These attacks are also known as Cross-Device Consent Phishing (CDCP) attacks.
+These attacks are also known as CDCP attacks.

 In cross-device session transfer flows the attacker uses these social engineering techniques to convince the user to initiate a session transfer and send them a session transfer code.
-Once the attacker is in posession of this session transfer code, they present it to the Authorization Server to transfer the session and access the user's resources.
-These attacks are referred to as Cross-Device Session Phishing (CDSP) attacks.
+Once the attacker is in possession of this session transfer code, they present it to the Authorization Server to transfer the session and access the user's resources.
+These attacks are referred to as CDSP attacks.

 ## Cross-Device Authorization Flow Exploits
 Attackers exploit cross-device authorization flows by initiating an authorization flow on the Consumption Device and then use social engineering techniques to change the context in which the request is presented to the user in order to convince them to grant authorization on the Authorization Device.
 The attacker is able to change the context of the authorization request because the channel between the Consumption Device and the Authorization Device is unauthenticated.
-These attacks are also known as Cross-Device Consent Phishing (CDCP) attacks.
+These attacks are also known as CDCP attacks.

 ### User-Transferred Session Data Pattern Exploits
 A common action in cross-device flows is to present the user with a QR code or a user code on the Consumption Device (e.g., smart TV) which is then scanned or entered on the Authorization Device (the mobile phone).
 When the user scans the code or copies the user code, they do so without any proof that the QR code or user code is being displayed in the place or context intended by the service provider.
 It is up to the user to decide whether they should trust the QR code or user code.
 In effect the user is asked to compensate for the absence of an authenticated channel between the Consumption Device (e.g., smart TV) and the Authorization Device (e.g., the mobile phone).